 Laparoscopy To Treat Endometriosis

-Pelvic Inflammatory Disease (PID) is when an infection occurs in a woman’s reproductive organs.
+Pelvic inflammatory disease (PID) is when an infection occurs in a woman’s reproductive organs.
 This can be the result of excessive bacterial growth from the vagina and cervix spreading into the uterus, fallopian tubes and pelvis.
-An example of an infection caused from bacteria that can normally be found in the vaginal or bowel flora in a woman is Toxic Shock Syndrome (TSS).
+An example of an infection caused from bacteria that can normally be found in the vaginal or bowel flora in a woman is toxic shock syndrome (TSS).
 Excessive tampon use or the contraceptive sponge have been linked to toxic shock syndrome because the bacteria are kept in the vagina for longer periods of time.
 This causes them to become more concentrated and allows them to spread up into the uterus.
 PID can also be caused by the sexually transmitted diseases chlamydia and gonorrhea.
-PID can lead to acute pelvic pain and cause chronic pelvic pain by forming scar tissue in the pelvis.
+PID can lead to acute pelvic pain, chronic pelvic pain, and infertility by forming scar tissue in the pelvis.

 Treatments for Pelvic Inflammatory Disease (PID)

-The initial treatment for Pelvic Inflammatory disease is antibiotics and pain medications.
-If not treated soon enough with oral antibiotics and pain medications, women can become so severely ill, they require hospitalization with intravenous antibiotics and possibly surgery.
-Laparoscopy can be used to treat Pelvic Inflammatory Disease by removing infected tissue in acute PID and the scar tissue that forms in chronic PID.
+The initial treatments for pelvic inflammatory disease is antibiotics and pain medications.
+If not treated soon enough with oral antibiotics and pain medications, women can become severely ill, requiring hospitalization with intravenous antibiotics and possibly surgery.
+Laparoscopy can be used to treat pelvic inflammatory disease by removing infected tissue in acute PID and the scar tissue that forms in chronic PID.
 In rare cases untreated PID can be fatal, therefore prevention is extremely important.

 How to Prevent Pelvic Inflammatory Disease